PeterMarshall29/book1/jupyternotebooks/types.md

 The type system ensure type safety - the guarantee that an object can be accessed only according to its definition.

-C++ is higly type safe, but a programmer can still violate type safety by explicit casting, by using an uninitialized variable, by using a pointer that doesn't point to an object, by accessing beyond the end of an array, and by misusing a union.
+C++ is highly type safe, but a programmer can still violate type safety by explicit casting, by using an uninitialized variable, by using a pointer that doesn't point to an object, by accessing beyond the end of an array, and by misusing a union.
 Type safety must be preserved for a program to be correct and maintainable.

 ## Casting to Type

 Although the type of a variable cannot be changed.

-The value of a variable can be copy assigned to another variable that has a differnt type  - not all permutations are permitted.
+The value of a variable can be copy assigned to another variable that has a different type  - not all permutations are permitted.

 Casting to type, means conversion from the original type to the type of the variable that the value is being assigned.